Kadi Polli

-Kadi Polli (born 16 September 1973 in Tallinn) is an Estonian art historian, curator an teacher.
+Kadi Polli (born 16 September 1973 in Tallinn) is an Estonian art historian, curator and teacher.

 2000-2013 she was the head of Kadriorg Art Museum.
 Since 2016 she is the head of Kumu Museum.

 In 2008 she was awarded with the Order of Orange-Nassau (Holland).

+Doctoral thesis 2019 Enlightenment Art.
+Baltic Dilettanti and Drawing Practices at the Turn of the Nineteenth Century”.